laholevaishnavi/ApexaiQ_Assignments/README.md

-This repository contains Python programs and research notes for my daily internship tasks at ApexaiQ.
+This repository contains Python programs, projects and research notes for my daily internship tasks at ApexaiQ.